PRijnbeek/CDM-Vocab-Course/chapter2.md

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:788a621547
 ## Search by concept_code

-In the previous exercise we search for a concept by its OMOP defined concept\_id.
-Another option to find a concept is to use its source code id, e.g. the code provided by SNOMED.
+In the previous exercise we searched for a concept by its 'OMOP' concept\_id.
+Another option to find a concept is to use its source code, e.g. the code provided by SNOMED.

 It is important to understand that a concept\_code is not unique.
 Try to run this query to see for yourself: